Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

 To decomission a team member, this is the procedure to follow:

-  1. A team member removes the id of the team member to decomission from `.gpg-id` and its corresponding key from `.public-keys/`
+  1. A team member removes the id of the team member to decomission from `.gpg-id` and its corresponding public key file from `.public-keys/`
   2. Re-encrypt the store so the decomissioned team member can not read the secrets anymore (ie. `pass init -p myteam $(cat ~/.password-store/myteam/.gpg-id)`) and submit the new commits that were automatically generated.
-  3. Re-generate all the password in the keystore.
+  3. Re-generate all the password in the key store.
 So the decomissioned team member is left with no knowledge.

 ## Conclusion